-Other - please specify: Shelters should have to show some connection to the breed if they are breed specific shelters.
-For example, a long term understanding of the breed and a willingness to work with registered breeders, offering return of the dog to the original breeder in the first instance.
-This will ensure that the agreements that many breeders have to take dogs back are adhered to.
-2. What should the Government consider when accrediting a rescue organisation or shelter?
-There needs to be minimum requirements in regards to record keeping maintained by shelters.
-This would include dogs coming in, training given, Veterinary attention given, assessments conducted, history of the dog, where the dog goes.
-3. Should these organisations be monitored? ☑ Yes □ No □ Unsure Depends on the following factors (please specify): Shelters should not be permitted to set up without prior approval and demonstration of how they can meet minimum standards as set down by Government Breed specific rescue that is conducted by Dogs West Registered breeders should be exempt as they operate under the Regulations and Code Of Ethics of Dogs West who have a proven compliance system in place.
-4. How should they be monitored? ☑ Audits ☑ Inspections □ Annual reporting □ Annual repo ☐ Unsure ☐ Not applicable - they should not be monitored ☐ Other: Qu estions - Animal Rescue Organisations and Shelters 5.
-Is your organisation likely to apply to be an accredited rescue organisation or shelter that can provide dogs to pet shops? ☐ Yes ☒ No ☐ Unsure
+operate within the Regulations and Code of Ethics of Dogs West.
+3. Should these organisations be monitored? ☐ Yes ☐ No ☐ Unsure ☐ Depends on the following factors (please specify): • Breed specific rescue that is conducted by Dogs West Registered breeders should be exempt as they operate under the Regulations and Code Of Ethics of Dogs West who have a proven compliance system in place 4.
+How should they be monitored? ☐ Audits ☐ Inspections ☐ Annual reporting ☐ Unsure ☐ Not applicable - they should not be monitored ☐ Other: Qu estions - Animal Rescue Organisations and Shelters 5.
+Is your organisation likely to apply to be an accredited rescue organisation or shelter that can provide dogs to pet shops? □ Yes